kdbramwell/kdbramwell/README.md

 ### 💡 Fun facts

 - I'm a first generation American with Jamaican roots.
 Jamerican! 🇺🇸🇯🇲
-- My first ever project was a keygen for [Neverwinter Nights](https://en.wikipedia.org/wiki/Neverwinter_Nights) written in Visual Basic.
+- My first ever project was a keygen for [Neverwinter Nights](https://en.wikipedia.org/wiki/Neverwinter_Nights) written in Visual Basic
-- If I could have any superpower I'd choose... teleportation!
+- If I could have any superpower I'd choose teleportation, hands down

 ### ✉️ Contact